 It is essential that immunisations are reported accurately and at the time they occur.
 Errors and delays can lead to:

 - Children being incorrectly assessed as overdue for immunisation and parents missing out on family assistance payments.

 - Children not meeting care enrolment requirements.

-- VIVAS (Vaccination Information and Vaccination Administration System) is ceasing the collection of immunisation records.
-Immunisation providers in Queensland should report all immunisations directly to AIR.
+- VIVAS (Vaccination Information and Vaccination Administration System) has ceased the collection of immunisation records.
+Immunisation providers in Queensland need to report all immunisations directly to AIR.

 Where to find immunisation records

 - Australian Immunisation Register (AIR).

 - Immunisation providers can print immunisation history statements directly from AIR.